-Management Strategy in accordance with Schedule 31 (stormwater strategy - whaitua), or
+(a) a Stormwater Management Plan and a draft Stormwater Management Strategy in accordance with Schedule 31 (stormwater strategy - whaitua), or

-- (b) a Stormwater Management Plan prepared in accordance with a certified Stormwater Management Strategy (refer to Schedule 31 (stormwater strategy whaitua)), and - a financial contribution for the purpose of offsetting the adverse effects of residual stormwater contaminants.
+- (b) a Stormwater Management Plan prepared in accordance with a certified Stormwater Management Strategy (refer to Schedule 31 (stormwater strategy - whaitua)), and - (c) a financial contribution for the purpose of offsetting the adverse effects of residual stormwater contaminants.
 The level of contribution and when it is required is set out in Schedule 30 (financial contributions).